DataDog/documentation/content/monitors/monitor_types/network.md

 ## Network Status

 1. Choose a **network check**.
-You will be able to choose from all HTTP and TCP checks being submitted by your Agents.
+You are able to choose from all HTTP and TCP checks being submitted by your Agents.

 2. Pick **monitor scope**.
-You will only see hosts or tags reporting the check you have chosen.
+You only see hosts or tags reporting the check you have chosen.

 3. Select **alerting options**.